mishapadidar/alpha_particle_opt/lab_notebook.md

     - effect of noise
   - analyze effect of starting point
     - look at warm start vs cold start

-- write a MNH solver that can handle sim failures

 - optimize again
   - Increase dimensionality maxmode=3
   - try optimizing directly with tmax=1e-4
   - do we need to increase field strength?

+- implement OpenMP tracing for parallelism.
 - Make ctimesopt at end of optimization truly random.
 - Implement SAA option for sampling routine
+- write a MNH solver that can handle sim failures
-- Implement a global or stochastic opt method.
+- Implement StoMADS

 - correct sampling probability with jacobian.
   - correct this is in the grid objective too